How To Apply

 Step 4

-Serve the documents and provide proof of service
+Serve the Respondent and provide proof of service

-You should make at least two copies of the documents, and keep a copy for your own records.
-One copy must be sent to the respondent(s).
-Alternatively, your legal representative can send this.
+A member of Court Service staff will return two copies of the Notice of Application and application form to you.
+One copy of the Notice of Application and application form must be sent to the respondent.
 This is called serving.
 The documents can be served by registered post or by personal service.
+You should keep the other copy for your own records.

-If it is not possible to serve the application by registered post or by personal service, you can apply to the court for permission to serve the application in another way.
+If it is not possible to serve the respondent by registered post or by personal service, you can apply to the court for permission to serve in another way.
 This is called an application for substituted service.
 A judge will decide if another form of service is acceptable, such as by ordinary post, email or other electronic means.

 More information on serving and application and proof of service >